 - Reduce caffeinated beverages: If you’re used to drinking full-strength coffee, start drinking half-decaf, half-regular coffee to slowly reduce your dependence.
 Even better, swap one of your coffees for a decaf herbal tea.

-- Get enough sleep: To combat fatigue, try getting the recommended seven to nine hours of sleep per night (21).
+- Get enough sleep: To combat fatigue, try getting the recommended 7 to 9 hours of sleep per night (

-Summary Slowly cutting back on caffeine, staying hydrated, getting enough sleep and finding alternative sources of energy are ways to decrease caffeine withdrawal symptoms.
+Slowly cutting back on caffeine, staying hydrated, getting enough sleep, and finding alternative sources of energy are ways to decrease caffeine withdrawal symptoms.

 Caffeine is a widely consumed stimulant that can cause withdrawal-like symptoms in some.